Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors: Preliminaries

 Since HSIs are quite different compared to natural RGB images (in terms of sensors, sensing processes, resolutions, and frequency bands used), directly using the neural network structure in \cite{DIP} in hyperspectral imaging may not be best practice.
 The work in \cite{HSIDIP} proposed two structures crafted for this, but it is not clear if these two structures are ``optimal'' due to the lack of extensive experiments.
 In fact, as we will show in Sec.~\ref{4}, these two unsupervised DIP structures are sometimes not as promising as some classic models (e.g., low-rank tensor decomposition-based denoising) in terms of denoising performance.
-To capitalize on the power of unsupervised DIP for HSI denoising, it is critical to design the structure of ${\cal G}_{\bm \theta}$ so that it suits the nature of HSIs.
+Hence, the first challenge lies in if we could {\it circumvent} designing a new unsupervised DIP network architecture from scratch---which could involve much trial-and-error and time/resource consuming.
+In particular, can we leverage some underlying structures of the HSIs to avoid exhaustively searching through ad-hoc DIP architectures, but utilize some existing DIP network structures (e.g., those in \cite{DIP}) to effectively assist our HSI denoising task?
+We will answer this question.

-\subsubsection{Challenge 2 - Network Size}
+\subsubsection{Challenge - 2 Network Size}

 Another challenge that arises in unsupervised DIP-based HSI denoising is that the HSIs are large-scale images due to the large number of spectral bands contained in the pixels.
 Directly modeling the generative process of a large-scale 3D image (or a third-order tensor) inevitably leads to an overly sized neural network ${\cal G}_{\bm \theta}$.
 Although the work in \cite{HSIDIP} employed a number of tricks for network size reduction, the final constructions still yield a large number of network parameters.
 This leads to a computationally heavy optimization problem [cf. Eq.~\eqref{eq:udip}].
 Since the problem is already nonconvex and challenging, the excessive scale of the optimization problem only makes the denoising procedure less efficient.
 The challenging nature of numerical optimization may also affect the denoising performance since "bad" local minima may be easier to happen.